Robbie Grossman Player Props: Rangers vs. Athletics

 Robbie Grossman At The Plate

-- In 28.2% of his games this season, Grossman has driven in at least one run.
-In 10 of those games (12.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in five contests.
+- Grossman has had an RBI in 22 games this season (27.8%), including 10 multi-RBI outings (12.7%).
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.